SolidStateLEDLighting/esp32-S3-idf-advanced-template-alpha-5.2/README.md

 # Project Alpha 5.2 V1
 This is a starter project for a dual core Esp32 microcontroller running FreeRTOS.
 The hardware is equivalent to a DevKitM or DevKitC running an Esp32S3 N16R8, but this project should be portable to other dual and single core Esp32 processors with minor changes.
+For example, you may need to size down the partition table as this project is set up for large scale development.

 **Alpha** refers to the hardware for which this project will run on.
 **5.2** refers to the version of ESP-IDF for which this project is built with.